nzkelvin/nzkelvin.github.io/_posts/2019-12-17-ocr-id-card-detection-in-d365-native-app.markdown

 * formContext.ui.clearFormNotification

-PCF probably is a better option for developing something more intuitive but PCF controls are only supposed to work in Dynamics 365 online environments.
+PCF probably is a better option for developing something more intuitive but PCF controls are only officially supported in Dynamics 365 online environments.
 In my case, my client is on a on-premise Dynamics 365 with IFD enabled.
 So, I am still waiting Microsoft to allow us to deploy PCF controls to on-premise Dynamics 365 organizations.

 ## Mobile debugging
 ### Remote Debugging